Cry Pretty: Release and promotion

-Underwood performed the title track for the first time at the 53rd Academy of Country Music Awards on April 15, 2018, which was well received by critics.
-She returned to American Idol on May 13, 2018 to give the second televised performance of "Cry Pretty".
-She also performed "Spinning Bottles" at the American Music Awards on October 9, 2018.
+Underwood announced the album on April 8, 2018.
+The track list of the album and its songwriting credits were released prior to the listening event, on August 20.
+She performed the title track for the first time at the 53rd Academy of Country Music Awards on April 15, which was well received by critics.
+She returned to American Idol on May 13, to give the second televised performance of "Cry Pretty".
+On June 6, she performed "Cry Pretty" at 2018 CMT Music Awards, and "Spinning Bottles" at 2018 American Music Awards on October 9.

 She gave her first live performance of "Southbound" at the 54th Academy of Country Music Awards on April 7, 2019.
+On May 19, she performed the song at American Idol and Nashville's Parthenon on June 5.
 Underwood performed "Low" from the album on The Late Show with Stephen Colbert.
-The album's fourth single, "Drinking Alone," had its debut televised performance at the 53rd Country Music Association awards on November 13, 2019.
+The album's fourth single, "Drinking Alone," had its debut televised performance at the 53rd Country Music Association awards on November 13.